devendrn/renderdragon-shaders/docs/docs/build.md

 This is an unofficial way to make custom shaders.
 There may also be mistakes or incorrect information in this guide.
-If you find one, please open an issue [here](https://github.com/devendrn/renderdragon-shaders) or make a PR.
+If you find one, please open an issue [here](https://github.com/devendrn/renderdragon-shaders).

 :::